quisquous/cactbot/docs/LogGuide.md

 Note that `:` characters are not escaped even if the game abilities have a `:` in them.
 It is recommended to use the network log line format to parse these lines for that reason.

+These values may also contain special unicode character sequences that the game client will replace with placeholder values, such as the current player's name.
+CR and LF characters are also escaped and will need to be unescaped.
+See the logs below for an example.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=RSVData&lang=en-US) -->

 #### Structure